Read on to learn more about what led me to coaching and why I love it.

 what led me to coaching

-Some career paths are linear, while many others are not.
+Some career paths are linear and more clearly-defined, while many others seem more like a winding road.
 As you can see here, I’ve managed to carve my own path while continuing to find my way to the work and teams that energize me.

-Before joining Etsy’s People Development team, I led a team focused on creating learning and development opportunities for the technology organization at Jet.com .
+Before joining Etsy’s people development team, I led a team focused on creating workshops and other types of learning opportunities for the technology organization at Jet.com .

 General Assembly was my reintroduction to living and working in the U.S. Before GA, I was based in Asia for six years and worked with various international non-profits such as Free the Children (now known as WE Charity), the JUMP!
 Foundation, and the Bill & Melinda Gates Foundation.
 I have a background in experiential education, and my areas of expertise include instructional design, training and facilitation, and strategy and operations for learning and development programs.

-During my time at General Assembly, I saw first-hand the real impact of my work on the careers of both our enthusiastic students and dedicated instructors, and I loved training practitioners and coaching subject matter experts to teach what they demonstrated in their respective industries – in-demand, 21st-century skills such as web development, UX design, product management, digital marketing, data science, and more.
+During my time at General Assembly, I saw first-hand the real impact of my work on the careers of both our enthusiastic students and dedicated instructors, and I loved training practitioners and coaching subject matter experts to teach what they demonstrated in their respective industries—in-demand skills such as web development, UX design, product management, digital marketing, data science, and more.

 This was my first introduction to coaching, and it was exhilarating to know that the time and energy I spent investing in other people's growth and success helped them feel more confident, engaged, and creative, both in the classroom and in their jobs.

 My time with General Assembly was a turning point for me.
-Not only did I get to work with people who ended up becoming some of my best friends, but GA also served as a highly-personalized, priceless "real-world MBA".
+Not only did I get to work with people who ended up becoming some of my closest friends, but GA also served as a great training ground for how to build something meaningful from the ground up.
 It provided me with lessons on what exceptional leadership was in practice, offered me the chance to build a strong organizational culture as part of a high-performing team, and gave me the experience, confidence, and direction I was seeking as I started to develop my own style and approach to leadership and coaching.

 Fast forward to my time at Jet, when this sense of purpose really amplified itself as I started to lead a team again.
-I realized that my most meaningful, enjoyable work was during 1:1s with people who reported to me (and even with some who didn't).
+I realized that my most meaningful, enjoyable work was during 1:1s, connecting with people.

 I kept thinking to myself, Why don't I just focus on doing more of this? ...so that's what I did.